grygoryshyn/Ebb-app/terms.md

 ## What Ebb does

-Ebb visualizes the time remaining until dates you choose.
+Ebb visualises the time remaining until dates you choose.
 It is a countdown and motivation tool.
 It is not a calendar, a task manager, or a reminder service you should rely on for anything time-critical, medical, legal, or financial.